 Basel III monitoring

-The Basel Committee on Banking Supervision’s Basel III monitoring exercise started studying the impact of the capital requirements and of the new liquidity standards on selected banks in 2011.
-This exercise is conducted semi-annually, with end-December and end-June reporting dates.
-Following the COVID-19 pandemic, no data were collected for the end-June 2020 reporting date, but monitoring resumed in December 2020.
-Amongst other things, the exercise monitors banks’ behavioural responses to the forthcoming regulatory adjustments and estimates changes in capital requirements under fully phased-in frameworks.
-The statistical annex as at the current reporting date (31 December 2021) includes the impact of the final Basel III reform package, as endorsed by the Basel Committee in December 2017.
-For the first time, the statistical annex includes impacts of the European Commission’s proposal for implementing the Basel III supervisory framework into EU law.
+The Basel Committee on Banking Supervision’s (BCBS) Basel III monitoring exercise started studying the impact of the capital requirements and new liquidity standards on selected banks in 2011.
+It is conducted semi-annually at the end of December and the end of June.
+Amongst other things, this exercise monitors banks’ behavioural responses to forthcoming regulatory adjustments and estimates the changes in Tier 1 capital requirements under fully phased-in frameworks.
+The statistical annex for the current reporting date (31 December 2023) includes the impact of the finalised Basel III reform package endorsed by the BCBS in December 2017.
+As in the previous year, the statistical annex also contains estimates relating to implementation in the EU.

 Download